top of page

 “It is very nice here in Nadeloi,” the woman said.

 “She didn’t pay for it?”
-I asked, reading the numbers again.
+I asked, rereading the numbers.

 “No, sir.”

 My Lily would never have done this.
 How could I have so terribly misunderstood her?
-I glanced at the woman again as she stood there, looking back at me.
+I glanced at the woman again as she stood, looking back at me.
 I retrieved a credit card from my wallet.

 “Cash?”
 I asked.
 “No one has that much cash.
 I certainly don’t.”